lubhaniagarwal/PythonLearning/README.md

 I learned about Class and objects, with different types of constructor.Different types of variables:Static and Instance Variable.
 I learned the concept of inheritance and also how to make calls to base class and derived class.
 In this question I implemented single level inheritance.
-Also I implemented multiple Inheritance and used the concept of Encapsulation.
+Also I implemented multiple Inheritance and used the concept of Encapsulation,polymorphism and abstract class(method overriding).